 According to Sports Illustrated, both players were quite confident heading into the match.

-On the afternoon of December 26, 1947, while Kramer and Riggs were waiting in their hotel rooms, a storm hit New York.
+On the afternoon of December 26, 1947, while Kramer and Riggs were waiting in their hotel rooms, a snowstorm hit New York.
 Within a few hours, 70 cm of snow covered Manhattan, paralysing transportation.
-The players had to walk to the venue, but the question at that hour was no longer who would win the game, but how many spectators would manage to attend in these conditions.
+The players could walk to the venue but the question at that hour was no longer who would win the game, but how many spectators would turn up in these conditions.

 According to the Times Daily, the audience “cheers for Kramer, cheering for each of his beautiful shots and applauding Riggs’ fouls.
-However, on this day, Riggs’ consistency overrides Kramer’s aggressiveness.
-The more experienced of the two players won in four sets (6-2, 10-8, 4-6, 6-4), but in the end, as the New York Daily reminds us, more important than the result itself is the fact that a tennis match can push so many people to “make their way through the snowdrifts of the biggest blizzard in New York history [despite] the uncertainty of finding their own homes before dawn.”
+However, on this day, Riggs’ consistency override Kramer’s aggressiveness.
+Riggs, the more experienced of the two players, won in four sets (6-2, 10-8, 4-6, 6-4), but in the end, as the New York Daily reminds us, more important than the result itself was the fact that a tennis match could push so many people to “make their way through the snowdrifts of the biggest blizzard in New York history [despite] the uncertainty of finding their own homes before dawn.”

-Jack Kramer lost 8 of the first 14 games of his tour to Bobby Riggs, but then he changed his strategy by following every serve to the net.
-Eventually, he got the better of Riggs, so much so that at the end of the tour, he led 69-20 against the man who was shortly before the best player in the world.
+Jack Kramer lost eight of the first 14 games of the tour to Bobby Riggs, but then changed his strategy by following every serve to the net.
+Eventually, he got the better of Riggs, so much so that at the end of the tour, he led 69-20 against the man who had been the best player in the world.

-Kramer would dominate tennis for the next six years before a back injury forced him to retire.
-He would become one of the most famous impresarios in the history of his sport, and played an important role in the creation of the ATP in the early 1970s.
+Kramer would dominate men’s tennis for the next six years before a back injury forced him to retire.
+He would become one of the most famous impresarios in the history of his sport and played an important role in the creation of the ATP in the early 1970s.